Health Care Reform Glossary

 - HDHP – High Deductible Health Plan

 A health plan with lower premiums and a higher deductible than most traditional plans.
-HRAs are usually offered in conjunction with HDHPs.
-Internal Revenue Code section 223 requires that HSAs be offered in conjunction with qualified HDHPs that must comply with several design parameters, including minimum deductibles, out-of-pocket expense limits, and benefits the HDHP may provide before the deductible is satisfied.
+HRAs are generally offered in conjunction with HDHPs.
+Internal Revenue Code section 223 allows HSAs to be offered in conjunction with qualified HDHPs that must comply with several design parameters, including minimum deductibles, out-of-pocket expense limits, and benefits the HDHP may provide before the deductible is satisfied.

 - Health Care Reform (HCR)